junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 It is rich in body-building vitamins and minerals.

-When breast milk is not available, other milk products—including powdered milk—can be used.
+When breast milk is not available, other milk products, including powdered milk, can be used.

 To allow a baby to make full use of its food value, mix the powdered milk with some sugar and cooking oil (see [page 120](#page-120)).